[Updated October 2020]

 It’s one of Cape Town’s oldest pubs occupying the same site it did when it first opened for business in 1864.
 Despite its age, Fireman’s Arms has stood the test of time, retaining its original ambience and standing firm as one of the best ways to experience Cape Town.
 It’s still a great place to watch sport alongside fans of local sides, and a wintery Saturday cheering on your favourite team has never looked so good accompanied by a range of hot pub fare, a range of beers on tap, and table visits from Babelas – Fireman’s Arms’ resident cat.

-Tip: Join the Pub Quiz Night on Thursdays.
+Tip: Join Pub Quiz Night on Thursdays.
 Arrive around 18:00 to secure a table.
-Quiz starts at 19:30.
-The tables are available at R20 per person.
+Quiz starts at 19:30 at R20 per person.
 Don’t forget your thinking cap!

 The queue on weekends verifies this non-descript little shop’s popularity.
-Kalky’s offers an old-school fish & chip experience where patrons can choose to eat inside if the weather’s looking sketchy, or on the pier, where you’ll need to keep an eye on dive-bombing seagulls who are as hooked on Kalkys’ food as the locals!
-Fresh from the sea (caught on the owner’s boat) the blackboard menu brims with authentic fish and chips, deep fried calamari, snoek and crayfish and prawns all served with rice or chips.
-Expect generous portions and daily offers which can be enjoyed with an easy drinking house wine or beer.
+Kalky’s offers an old-school fish and chip experience where patrons can choose to eat inside if the weather’s looking sketchy, or on the pier, where you’ll need to keep an eye on dive-bombing seagulls who are as hooked on Kalkys’ food as the locals!
+Fresh from the sea (caught on the owner’s boat) the blackboard menu brims with authentic fish and chips, deep-fried calamari, snoek, crayfish and prawns all served with rice or chips.
+Expect generous portions and daily offers which can be enjoyed with an easy-drinking house wine or beer.
 Experience Cape Town by indulging in Kalky’s ocean-fresh seafood while watching trawlers at work and seals at play in the quaint Kalk Bay Harbour.

 Tip: Take the Metrorail train to Kalk Bay and stop for a few cheeky drinks at The Brass Bell, sans ‘Designated Dave’.